Protests follow Google ‘endorsed advert’ change

 Read more on this story at the BBC

-Content Coms’ supersonic SEO is helping bespoke timber furniture and eco friendly furniture specialist Forest & Maker and emergency lighting software system ARGOHub score highly on Google.
+Content Coms’ supersonic SEO is helping bespoke timber furniture and eco friendly furniture specialist Forest & Maker and sustainable lighting manufacturer and LED lighting for education specialist Tamlite score highly on Google.
 Contact us for a chat.